 Lt.
-Lundgren is meeting with stakeholders about this issue and considering changes to policy.
+Lundgren is making changes to Internal Affairs SOPs to reflect this recommendation.
 Status: In Progress.

 Recommendation 8.2: SPD should expand the scope of the ARP finding determinations to allow panel members to vote on officer tactics and decision-making and policy violations outside the use of force